All Episodes

 They're being rounded up.

-It's like a retomob.
+It's like a reta mob.

 They've got excellent role models.

-The current leadership of the civil rights coalition in this country is a great lesson.
+The current leadership of the Civil Rights Coalition in this country is a great lesson.

-Uh and you you get an idea where where this is headed, and it also I think Senator Kennedy, it's not an accident that he's doing that.
+And also, I think Senator Kennedy, it's not an accident that he's doing that.

-He's not doing it just to sell this, he's doing it to appeal to these people because they're the largest minority now.
+He's doing it to appeal to these people because they're the largest minority now.

 Christine, thanks for the phone call.